Skip to main content

 Pretty coastal village on the west coast of Mallorca

-featured in Towns & villages Updated
+featured in Towns & Villages Updated

-Deia is an idyllic village of green-shuttered, honey-coloured houses that has become a millionaires' hideaway in the shadow of the Teix mountain, part of the Serra de Tramuntana mountain range.
-Although it could have been just another pretty Mallorcan village in the west of Mallorca had Robert Graves not decided to make it his home...
+Deià is an idyllic village of green-shuttered, honey-coloured houses that has become a millionaires' hideaway resting in the shadow of the Teix mountain, part of the Serra de Tramuntana mountain range.
+It may have been just another pretty west Mallorcan village had the famous English poet and novelist Robert Graves not decided to make it his home in the 1940s, raising its profile somewhat.

 History & Culture in Deia

 After the Christian conquest in 1229, Deià was presented to the Count of Rosselló and became a part of Valldemossa.
-In fact, the towns of Valldemossa and Deia formed a single municipality for over three centuries.
-However, after decades of fighting for independence, Deia became an individual town in 1583.
+In fact, the towns of Valldemossa and Deià formed a single municipality for over three centuries.
+However, after decades of fighting for independence, Deià became an individual town in 1583.
 On this date, its inhabitants began building a church on a nearby hill.
-In the centuries that followed, the village flourished due to its olive cultivation, along with fishing and farming of citrus fruits, and the population grew to 1500.
+In the centuries that followed, the village flourished due to its olive cultivation, along with fishing and farming of citrus fruits, and the population grew to 1,500.

 Beaches in Deia